codr7/fipl/README.md

 `t` and `f` may be used to obtain true and false values, `t`is mapped to `T` on the Lisp side and `f` to `NIL`.

 ### functions
-Functions are implemented as regular Lisp functions and called on reference by default.
+Functions are called on reference by default.

 ```
   42 cp